seananderson/csasdown/README.md

 Slides from a short workshop on csasdown last year [[PDF](https://www.dropbox.com/s/7m23mh3yfhk5ah8/csasdown-slides.pdf?dl=1)].

 **If you use csasdown to write a report, please let us know so we can add it to the list of publications using the package.
 This helps us justify spending our work time on its development.
-You can post an issue, make a pull request adding it to this readme, or send us a quick email (contact details [here](https://github.com/pbs-assess/csasdown/blob/c76731e8580bb12da9324e56ff5e56a8d4901aeb/DESCRIPTION#L5-L8)).**
+You can post an issue, make a pull request adding it to this readme, send us a quick email (contact details [here](https://github.com/pbs-assess/csasdown/blob/c76731e8580bb12da9324e56ff5e56a8d4901aeb/DESCRIPTION#L5-L8)), or find us on [DFO MS Teams](https://teams.microsoft.com/l/channel/19%3ae15d7a8e776b418b8e4975a4c9c5f93f%40thread.skype/R%2520-%2520csasdown?groupId=50a32c0d-d5fe-4368-b95b-4beaaa1ba1a1&tenantId=1594fdae-a1d9-4405-915d-011467234338)**

 ## Initial setup